davidoury/datalab-notebook/README.md

 needs only to be able to complete the first step and allow the user to log into the virtual box.
 In addition, the configuration and management of the virtual box is (should be?) identical regardless of host operating system.
-I hope to avoid many headaches previously encountered.

-To install and then use the notebook follow the directions in the [Create](#create) section below.
+To install and configure the notebook follow the directions in the [Install and configure](#install-and-configure) section below.

 ## Documentation links

 - [Spark 1.5.1](https://spark.apache.org/docs/1.5.1/)
 - [Spark 1.5.1 Quick Start](https://spark.apache.org/docs/1.5.1/quick-start.html) (start here)

-## Create
+## Install and configure

-This section includes instructions to build a Jupyter notebook environment in which you can run Python and Spark.
+This section consists of instructions to build a Jupyter notebook environment in which you can run Python and Spark.
 This entails many downloads so using an ethernet connection will make them quicker and potentially less problematic.

+These instructions have been written for Mac and Windows computers.
+If you are running Ubuntu 14.04 then you don't need to create the virtual box, but would have to adapt these commands to your system.

-Windows machines should ensure that the `Virtualization` BIOS option is turned on.
+Windows machines should have the `Virtualization` BIOS option turned on.

 Download and install (in this order):